aosabook/500lines/pedometer/chapter.md

 ## 1. Storing and Retrieving Data

 We need to store the text file containing the data samples, as well as the user and trial inputs associated with it.
-These user inputs are related to an upload, so we'll create an `Upload` class to keep track of, store, and load this data.
+These inputs are related to an upload, so we'll create an `Upload` class to keep track of, store, and load this data.

 ~~~~~~~
 require 'fileutils'
+require_relative 'user'
-require_relative 'analyzer'
+require_relative 'trial'

 include FileUtils::Verbose